JustinV200/Bert.vs.DNN-AITextClassifier/README.md

 This tool is for educational purposes only.
 The models may yield false positives/negatives and should not be used for serious academic or forensic judgments.

-## ⚠️ TODO's:
+## ⚠️ TODOs:

 Currently working to retrain models for better accuracy, as currently, I find it assumes text is human-written a vast majority of the time, even when very obviously AI.
 I believe this is due to overfitting, as accuracy is very high on the training data, but seems to be low elsewhere.

+Note: Retraining BERT requires significant computational time and resources, so I’ve been working within available constraints to make incremental improvements

 ## Getting Started: